-The fundamental purpose of talking about differences among people is to help your child/teen develop empathy, perspective taking, appreciation of diversity, and respect for others.
+The fundamental purpose of talking about differences among people is to help your teen develop empathy, perspective taking, appreciation of diversity, and respect for others.

-- Pay attention to how you interact with people who are different from you. - "How do I talk about people who are different from me?" - "In what situations do I feel uncomfortable or uneasy when interacting with people who are different from me?" - Model behaviors (and your children/teens will notice and learn!).
+- Pay attention to how you interact with people who are different from you. - "How do I talk about people who are different from me?" - "In what situations do I feel uncomfortable or uneasy when interacting with people who are different from me?" - Model behaviors (and your teen will notice and learn!). - "How can I model acceptance, inclusion, and celebration of those different from me?"

-- "How can I model acceptance, inclusion, and celebration of those different from me?" - Expose your child/teen to people and experiences that are different from your own family.
-Talk about those differences and focus on the positive experience of engaging with people, foods, music, and languages that are new to your children/teens. - Provide books, toys, and other materials that expose your child/teen to people who are different. - Encourage your child's/teen's questions about differences between people.
-Encouraging curiosity with respectful dialogue helps take away the shame some may associate with the topic of differences. - Stay informed.
+- Expose your teen to people and experiences that are different from your own family.
+Talk about and celebrate those differences including racial, cultural, belief, and perspective differences. - Provide books, games, and other materials that expose your teen to people who are different. - Encourage your teen's questions about differences between people.
+If they utter judgments about their peers' character or image, no matter the judgment, look for ways to reframe viewing with empathy and appreciation. - Stay informed.
 What is considered acceptable and respectful language may change.
 Seek out credible sources. - Grow empathy.
-Encourage your child/teen to see the world from others' points of view. - If you hear your child/teen say something like, "He talks funny" or "She is dressed weird," spend some time discussing how the words we choose matter.
-Offer alternative words to help your child/teen be more appropriate. - Derogatory terms may creep into your child's/teen's language after hearing them from friends, peers, or pop culture.
-Discuss offensive words. - "Do you know what that means?" - o "Do you know why a person might be hurt by that word or phrase?"
+Encourage your teen to see the world from others' points of view. - If you hear your teen say something like, "He talks funny" or "She is dressed weird," spend some time discussing how the words we choose matter.
+Offer alternative words to help your teen be more appropriate. - Derogatory terms may creep into your teen's language after hearing them from friends, peers, or pop culture.
+Discuss offensive words. - "Do you know what that means?" - "Do you know why a person might be hurt by that word or phrase?"

-TIP Children/Teens learn first through modeling.
-If you feel uncomfortable when interacting with people who are different from you, your child/teen will likely pick up on those cues and model your behavior.
-Formulate new ways of interacting that model what you want your child/teen to mimic when they are with people who are different from them.
+TIP Teens learn first through modeling.
+If you feel uncomfortable when interacting with people who are different from you, your teen will likely pick up on those cues and model your behavior.
+Formulate new ways of interacting that model what you want your teen to mimic when they are with people who are different from them.